Anany-Chaurasia/sec_management/README.md

 > [!IMPORTANT]
-> This project is still in progres
+> This project is still in progress. 🎨😊

 # CipherChat – Secure AI-Powered Collaboration for Cybersecurity Problem Solving ✅